 Skip to main content

-This page walks an IT administrator through a complete Vertex AI deployment: enabling Claude in your Google Cloud project, choosing the authentication path that fits your organization, preparing devices, and pushing the managed configuration.
+This page walks an IT administrator through a complete deployment on Google Cloud’s Agent Platform (formerly Vertex AI): enabling Claude in your Google Cloud project, choosing the authentication path that fits your organization, preparing devices, and pushing the managed configuration.
 If you only need the list of configuration keys, skip to Configure the app.

 Choose an authentication approach